The Corps Museum

 The Corps Museum is being housed temporarily in Newman Library.

-Because of recent construction on Upper Quad, the museum's collection was moved during the 2012-13 academic year to Newman Library.
+Due to construction on Upper Quad, the museum's collection was moved during the 2012-13 academic year to Newman Library.
 The library donated a beautiful area on the fourth floor to hold the museum’s display cases.
-The original Skipper cannon resides in the lobby of New Cadet Hall.
+At that time, the original Skipper cannon resided in the lobby of Pearson Hall West.

 Thanks to the generosity of the Moore family, the Major General Cecil R. Moore collection will anchor the VTCC Museum’s collection, providing new, primary sources for historical research.
 Hundreds of documents, postcards, and souvenirs populate the collection, along with his military uniforms, photographs, war booty, and diaries.
 While serving under Gen. Dwight D. Eisenhower as chief engineer, European Theater of Operations, during World War II, Moore’s command was responsible for maintaining and repairing bridges, tunnels, and rail lines in Europe.